Skip to main content

 How you'll learn

-You'll study one day per week at the University through a mixture of lectures, seminars, and workshops.
-Specialist teaching spaces, such as the anatomy centre and simulation facilities, will be utilised.
-You'll undertake group work and have the opportunity for 1:1 tutorials.
+You'll study one day per week at the University and learn through a mixture of lectures, seminars, and workshops.
+Specialist teaching spaces, such as the anatomy centre and simulation facilities, provide hands-on learning.
+You'll undertake group work and have the opportunity for one-to-one tutorials.

-You'll also be required to pass the End Point Assessment (EPA) required by The Institute for Apprenticeships and Technical Education.
+You'll also need to pass the End Point Assessment (EPA) required by The Institute for Apprenticeships and Technical Education.

 Entry requirements